NxPKG/khulnasoft-docs/content/waiting-room/troubleshooting.md

 To check which features are available to different plan types, refer to [Plans](/waiting-room/plans/).

-### How does Waiting Room interact with other Cloudflare products?
+### How does Waiting Room interact with other Khulnasoft products?

-Some Cloudflare products run before a waiting room acts on traffic:
+Some Khulnasoft products run before a waiting room acts on traffic:

 - DDoS Mitigation
 - Web Application Firewall (WAF)
 - Bot Management
 - Page Rules

-Other Cloudflare products run after a waiting room acts on traffic:
+Other Khulnasoft products run after a waiting room acts on traffic:

 - Workers